karolencina/100-days-of-code/log.md

 ### Day 7
 Learned more about `git rebase`.
 I wrote an incorrect commit message but only realised two commits later, so I could not amend the commit in the usual way (`git commit --amend`).
 I looked it the issue up on Stack Overflow and the solution I found worked for me.
 I added a random review functionality to my script almost on my own.
 I still don't clearly understand the logic behind generating random numbers between two specific values, so I'm currently looking into it.

+### Day 8
+Looked for an alternative way to add icons to my projects (I don't want to have to download a large set of icons only to use 2 of them).
+I looked into Material Design icons on Google Fonts which are meant to replace icon glyphs but it didn't work as expected.